 Transport in Finland

-You may have heard or maybe even experienced yourself that Nordic countries including Finland are expensive.
+You may have heard or even experienced that Nordic countries including Finland are expensive.
 Unfortunately, it is true but a good thing is that during the past 10 years, public transportation in Finland has become a lot cheaper.
 It is now possible to travel long distances much more affordably than before.
-The simpler regulation has led to the competition of transportation companies.
+The simpler regulation has led to competition between transportation companies.

 Finland is more than 1000 kilometres long from the south to the north.
 To see the whole of Finland during a single trip, it is advised to reserve at least 2 weeks.
 Summer and winter in Finland are different so at least two trips are needed to experience these beautiful seasons.

 Forms of Public Transportation

 In Finland, you can travel by bus, train, aeroplane or ferry.

 Buses in Finland

 The long-distance bus network in Finland is comprehensive.
 You can take a bus almost anywhere but point-to-point connections are not always available.
-Connecting buses at the hubs in bigger cities are needed but the whole trip can be booked into a single ticket.
+Connecting buses at the hubs in bigger cities is needed but the whole trip can be booked into a single ticket.
 It is similar to having connecting flights but you need much less time between the rides.
 Travelling by bus is a slow way of moving because the speed is limited to 100 km / h.

 The quality of buses in Finland is good.
 All the buses are in good condition and they are safe.
 Low-cost companies may have a little simpler decoration but there is not much quality difference between the bus companies.
 Taking any bus is a good choice.
-Some of the bus companies may offer free WiFi.
+Some of the bus companies may offer free Wi-Fi.
 Normally, there is not any catering available so better to take your snacks with you.